The COVID-19 pandemic has paved the way for offices with a much bigger focus on flexibility, wellness, and

 It’s easy to analyse the flow of utilisation over the course of the day to identify peak hours where social distancing may be most at risk, and you can set up alerts to manage the flow of staff in the safest way possible.

 Occupancy patterns that emerge over time can give you real insight into usage trends across your office, and show you how much space you really need going forwards.

-Our solution in action: a UK investment bank
+Our capacity solution in action: a UK investment bank

 We worked with a major UK bank to optimise the utilisation of their workplace.
 Based on manual headcounts and an estimated 71% floor peak occupancy, they were being asked by HR and FM to contract a new lease worth £500,000 to accommodate the expanding floating population of employees.

-Our solution was deployed within a week and real-time occupancy monitoring immediately gave an accurate and detailed insight into utilisation within their space.
+Our solution was deployed within a week and real-time capacity monitoring immediately gave an accurate and detailed insight into utilisation within their space.

 Average utilisation during the first 10 days of monitoring was only 33%.
 And even after stress loading with additional employees, average utilisation remained below 44%.
 We continued to control the volume of staff on the floor, with real-time alerts to ensure any increases would not breach building regulations.